Skip to main content

 What Meals is for

-• Giving members a clear plan for what to eat and when
+• β€’ Giving members a clear plan for what to eat and when

-• Providing pre-built or custom recipes
+β€’ Providing pre-built or custom recipes

-• Setting and tracking macro targets (calories, protein, carbs, fats) to support specific goals
+β€’ Setting and tracking macro targets (calories, protein, carbs, fats)

-Creating meal plans in the Admin Console,
+Creating Meal Plans in the Admin Console

-1. go to Meals.
+1. Go to Meals

-2. Create a new meal plan or edit an existing one.
+2. Create or edit a meal plan

-Macro targets
+Macro Targets

 How to steer macros:

-• When adding items from the library, open Filters and scroll to the bottom to set Protein / Carbs / Fat ranges—then pick meals that fit those targets.
+• When adding items from the library, open Filters and scroll to the bottom to set Protein / Carbs / Fat rangesβ€”then pick meals that fit those targets.

 • Members can adjust their own macro targets in the app under Meal Plan / Logs if you allow it.

-💡 Use consistent naming for plans (e.g. “12 Week Fat Loss – Phase 1”) so the calorie target and the plan are easy to associate.
+πŸ’‘ Use consistent naming for plans (e.g. "12 Week Fat Loss – Phase 1") so the calorie target and the plan are easy to associate.

-🧗 Challenges – driving engagement & accountability
+πŸ§— Challenges – driving engagement & accountability

 Challenges help you create time-bound events and campaigns that keep members motivated.

-What Challenges are for
+What Challenges Are For

 • Step or distance challenges